About the Order of the Arrow

 Vigil Honor

-After two years of exceptional service as a Brotherhood member, and with the approval of the national Order of the Arrow committee, a Scout or Scouter may be recognized with the Vigil Honor for their distinguished contributions to their lodge, the Order of the Arrow, Scouting, or their Scout camp.
-This honor is bestowed by special selection and is limited to one person for every 50 members registered with the lodge each year.
+After two years of exceptional service as a Brotherhood member, and with the approval of the national Order of the Arrow committee, a Scout or Scouter may be recognized with the Vigil Honor for their distinguished contributions to their Lodge, the Order of the Arrow, Scouting, or their Scout camp.
+This honor is bestowed by special selection and is limited to one person for every 50 members registered with the Lodge each year.

-The above information on Membership Levels has been copied from - https://oa-bsa.org/about/membership
+The above information on Membership Levels has been copied from - https://oa-scouting.org/about/membership

 GLOSSARY OF TERMS